The main goals of tax conventions:

 Tax conventions signed by Latvia until 01.07.2012.

-Latvia began its work for conclusion of tax conventions in 1992 and till now has held negotiations with 73 states.
-Until now 71 conventions have been initialed (and with 2 states the protocols on amending the effective tax conventions have become effective), out of which 60 conventions have been signed and 58 conventions are currently effective.
+Latvia began its work for the conclusion of tax conventions in 1992 and till now the negotiations on the conclusion of the tax conventions have been held with 73 states.
+Until now 70 conventions have been initialed (and with 2 states the protocols on amending the effective tax conventions have become effective), out of which 64 conventions have been signed and 61 conventions are currently effective.